 Developing into problem drinking

-If reading this has made you want to cut back on your regular drinking, here are some tips on how you could go about this.
+If reading this has made you want to rethink your regular drinking, here are six tips on how you can do it.

-Every little helps, so make a habit of choosing the lowest-ABV options of whatever you’re drinking.
-See if you can sniff out wines at 11% (these will probably be white wines) and lighter beers at around 3%.
-Watch out for ‘export strength’ versions of spirits, which in some cases can be stronger by 10% ABV!
+Make a habit of choosing the lowest-ABV options of whatever you’re drinking.
+And, watch out for ‘export strength’ versions of spirits, which in some cases can be more than 10% ABV stronger!

 If you think you might need help to reduce your drinking speak to your GP.
 There are also organisations that can help.

 A national alcohol helpline for people concerned about their drinking, or someone else’s.

 - Call the helpline on 0300 123 1110 (weekdays 9am–8pm, weekends 11am–4pm)